Tips for Using SoapCalc

 Moving in order through the numbered sections, for #1 you’ll typically select NaOH, which is the default choice.
 NaOH = Sodium hydroxide = lye.

-For weight of oils i #2, I recommend that you change pounds to ounces.
-Keep in mind that this is weight of oils only, and not the total weight of your oils + water + lye + fragrance oils.
+For weight of oils in #2, I recommend that you change pounds to ounces (although some soap makers work in grams).
+Keep in mind that this is weight of the oils only, and not the total weight of your oils + water + lye + fragrance oils.

 In section #5, you’ll see many items listed under “Oils, Fats, and Waxes”.
 If you click on one, you’ll see the properties of that oil to the left under “Hardness”, “Cleansing”, etc.